geometalab/docker-continuous-osm2pgsql/README.md

 # osm-world-db

-**Warning**: This process needs at least 600GB of disk space!
+**Warning**: This process needs at least 1.4TB of disk space!
-70GB for the osm-world pbf and at least another 200GB for the postgres database, and additionally another good 20GB for files that are needed to update the database.
+70GB for the osm-world pbf and at least another 400GB for the postgres database, and additionally another good 680GB for files that are needed to update the database (cache files).

 A docker-compose setup to set up and maintain a world database.